ai-core-tools/hsu-docs/system/units/integrated/index.md

 ## Examples and Tutorials

-Examples and tutorials listed below cover all the three repository approaches standartized in HSU framework.
+Examples and tutorials listed below cover all the three repository approaches standardized in HSU framework.

 ### Approach 1: Single-Repository + Single-Language